ObjectPlayer/ethernaut-ctf/README.md

   - `level-30-higher-order.md`: Documentation for the HigherOrder challenge
   - `level-31-stake.md`: Documentation for the Stake challenge
   - `level-32-impersonator.md`: Documentation for the Impersonator challenge
+  - `level-33-magic-animal-carousel.md`: Documentation for the Magic Animal Carousel challenge
 - `test/`: Contains test suites for verifying contract functionality

 ## Getting Started